Carl Schuette

 Charles William "Carl" Schuette (April 4, 1922 – 1975) was an American football player and coach.
 He played linebacker in the All-America Football Conference (AAFC) and National Football League (NFL) for the Buffalo Bills and Green Bay Packers from 1948 to 1951.
-He played at the college football at Marquette University.
+He played college football at Marquette University.

 Biography

 Schuette was on April 4, 1922, in Sheboygan, Wisconsin.
 He later coached football at Marquette, Brown University, Colgate University, the United States Naval Academy, Harvard University, and with the Saskatchewan Roughriders and Hamilton Tiger-Cats of the Canadian Football League (CFL).